bahrus/p-et-alia/README.md

 <p-unt on=click dispatch to=myEventName prop=toggledNode val=target.node composed bubbles></p-unt>
 ```

 Another way you can make data "cycle" is by placing a p-* element at the beginning -- if no previous non p-* elements are found, the event handler is attached to the parent.
-[This has the flaw that it doesn't support the disabling capability]
+[This has the flaw that it doesn't support the disabling capability, but a possible solution is on the way]

 ## Deluxe version [partially untested]